unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

    ![Figure 4](Images/Figure4.png)

 4. Select the dataset titled **Iowa Seasonally Adjusted Non-Farm Employment by Month and Industry**.
 This link can be found [here](https://data.iowa.gov/Economy/Iowa-Seasonally-Adjusted-Non-Farm-Employment-by-Mo/sxz8-4swt).
-5. As shown in the image below, click on **Download -> JSON**, which provides the dataset in the Socrata format, which can be easily processed into ATSD.
+5. As shown in the image below, click on **Download -> JSON**, which provides the dataset in the Socrata format, which can be easily processed into ATSD using the JSON job in Axibase collector.

    ![Figure 5](Images/Figure5.png)